 - What do their past clients say, not just in glossy testimonials, but in specifics about delivery and culture fit?

-Case studies and references are helpful, but you’ll also want to test whether their process for sourcing and screening talent matches your expectations.
+Case studies and references are helpful, but you’ll also want to test whether their process for sourcing and screening talent matches your project requirements.

 Some providers shuffle resumes; others pre-vet with technical interviews and scenario testing.
-That difference will likely matter when deadlines are tight.
+That difference will likely matter when timelines are tight.

 Onboarding and Integration

 At a minimum, introduce new staff to your culture, development workflow, and current priorities.
-Pair them with an internal mentor who can explain not just “how we do things” but “why.”
+Pair them with an internal mentor who can explain how things are done, as well as why.

 Key Considerations for Choosing the Right Staff for Scaling

 You can’t just expand your tech team without thinking through whether they actually need depth in payments, compliance, or data science.
-You’ll end up with more people, but the same bottlenecks.
+The result will be more people, but the same bottlenecks.

 Identifying Your Software Development Needs